Challenges and opportunities

 ESCAP supports preparations and follow-up for global processes related to population ageing such as, those related to MIPAA and the International Conference on Population and Development.

 In accordance with ECOSOC resolution 2020/8, ESCAP organized the Asia-Pacific Intergovernmental Meeting on the Fourth Review and Appraisal of the Madrid International Plan of Action on Ageing from 29 June to 1 July 2022.
 The Meeting adopted a report and an outcome document which will guide work on population ageing in Asia and the Pacific in the future.

 In preparation for the meeting, ESCAP created a website dedicated to population ageing which also provides information on previous reviews and appraisals of the Madrid Plan of Action on Ageing in Asia and the Pacific.

 On a regular basis, ESCAP compiles and publishes data on ageing and issues reports, research papers, and policy briefs.
-The ESCAP Population Data Sheet 2020 and well as the datasheet Older Persons in ASEAN in numbers provide up-to-date information on population ageing and older persons.
+The ESCAP Population Data Sheet 2021 as well as the datasheet on Older persons in ASEAN in numbers provide up-to-date information on population ageing and older persons.

 Following the intergovernmental meeting on the fourth review and appraisal of MIPAA in Asia and the Pacific in 2022, ESCAP issue the Asia-Pacific Report on Population Ageing 2022: Trends, policies and good practices regarding older persons and population ageing.

 ESCAP also supports governments in building capacity on ageing policies.
 The Fourth Review of the MIPAA is linked to such capacity-building activities.
 Member States are invited to request support in this regard from ESCAP.